p360-workshop/DevDays-2020/DockerAndKubernetes/5-ingress.md

 `git clone https://github.com/p360-workshop/DevDays-2020.git`

+You should already have a namespace created called `<firstname-lastname>` all lowercase.
+If you do not have this namespace yet, or you have deleted it, then please re-create it:

+`kubectl create namespace <firstname-lastname>`

+Set your default namespace so that you don't to specify namespace everytime.

+`kubectl config set-context --current --namespace=<firstname-lastname>`

+## Creating Ingress

 For purpose of this lab,  Ingress Controller has already been created.

-## Creating Ingress

 Change your directory to following folder

-`cd DevDays-2020\DockerAndKubernetes\lab-content\5-ingress`
+`cd /root/DevDays-2020/DockerAndKubernetes/lab-content/5-ingress/`

 To test things out, you need to get your Ingress Definition.